MILVLG/bottom-up-attention.pytorch/README.md

 4. `out-dir` refers to the output feature directory.

-5. `resume` refers to a flag if you want to resume training from a specific checkpoint.
+5. `resume` refers to a flag to declare using the pre-trained model.

 ## Pre-trained models